sindresorhus/awesome-scifi/readme.md

 Categories: `drama` `romance`

 This is a tale about choice.
 We see a glimpse of the infinite possibilities of the protagonist's life.
-The film also makes substantial use of chaos theory, string theory, and the butterfly effect to accentuate the lack of control that humanity as individuals possesses.
-It makes substantial use of chaos theory, string theory, and the butterfly effect to accentuate the lack of control that humanity as individuals possesses.
+A myriad of stories are told, each of them a different possible life Mr. Nobody could have lived.
+The film also makes substantial use of chaos theory, string theory, and the butterfly effect to accentuate the lack of control that humanity as individuals possesses - [@damaru2](https://github.com/damaru2)

 > A boy stands on a station platform as a train is about to leave.
 Should he go with his mother or stay with his father?
 Infinite possibilities arise from this decision.
 As long as he doesn't choose, anything is possible.